vgorbic1/JavaServletExercises/Servlets/simple-servlet-jsp-get.md

 ## Simple Servlet

 ####Task:
-Write a simple servlet and JSP that prints "hello world" and takes parameters for GET request.
+Write a simple Java servlet and JSP script that prints "Hello, World!" and takes "World!" as a parameter for GET request.

 ####Given code:
 ```java